wdawson/okta.github.io/_source/_posts/2018-02-07-developers-guide-to-docker-part-4.md

 ## Learn More

-If you enjoyed this post, I’d encourage you to learn more about  learn more about [Docker Machine](https://docs.docker.com/machine).
+If you enjoyed this post, I'd encourage you to learn more about  learn more about [Docker Machine](https://docs.docker.com/machine).
 You can specify other spreading techniques for the swarm, and even specify that Docker only deploy these services to specific nodes in the cluster based on labels.
 Learn more about Swarm from its [Product Documentation](https://docs.docker.com/swarm).
-Or, if you’d like to learn more about what you can do with Docker, check out the other posts in this series:
+Or, if you'd like to learn more about what you can do with Docker, check out the other posts in this series:

   * [A Gentle Introduction](/blog/2017/05/10/developers-guide-to-docker-part-1)
   * [The Dockerfile](/blog/2017/08/28/developers-guide-to-docker-part-2)